Credits: Much of this information was taken from the book, “The Tri-Par Story” by Loren A. Disbrow and Ruth & Charles Becker

 After many meetings and negotiations, in July 1978 a strong majority approved the purchase and becoming a Park & Recreation District.
 The price for the common facilities was $688,500, plus costs and fees.
 A 20 year loan of $700,000 was taken from Gulf Coast National Bank.
 Closing of the sale was completed September 29, 1978.

 Airport issues were a problem at Tri-Par from the beginning due to noise and sooty dirt from low flying airplanes.
 Tri-Par joined with some other residential developments in efforts to get the airport moved to another location, but these were unsuccessful.
 In another attempt for a solution, the airport offered to purchase all Tri-Par properties at market value plus an allowance for costs to move to another location, but this was strongly rejected by a vote of Tri-par residents.
 In 1992 the airport began buying homes in the highest noise area near the DeSoto Road entrance, purchasing a total of 47 lots and removed the structures.
-In January, 2004, Tri-Par Estates purchased these vacant lots from the Airport Authority for $40,000, with an agreement that the land be used only for recreational purposes with no commercial or residential uses permitted.
-This explains the vacant areas along Broadmoor Street and the north end of other streets in that area.
+In January, 2004, Tri-Par Estates purchased these vacant lots from the Airport Authority for approx. $40,000 due to poor maintenance, This explains the vacant areas along Broadmoor Street and the north end of other streets in that area.

 In the late 1990’s the Airport Authority also implemented an Easement Acquisition Program, called an “Avigation” easement.
 For a cash payment of $2,400 many owners in eligible areas accepted this offer for a deed-recorded perpetual right-of-way for aircraft above their property.
 This explains the entry on many of our deeds, “SUBJ TO RIGHT OF FLIGHT ESMT TO SARASOTA MANATEE AIRPORT AUTHORITY”